 A book for those like me, who will one day open their family archive—and find there something completely different than what they expected.

-Sergei Lebedev is the author of the forthcoming OBLIVION, a stunning debut novel about family, fate, untamed nature, Russia, and the legacy of the Soviet Union.
-Here’s a poem by Lebedev called “The Red Star,” which highlights some of the paradoxes and contradictions we must struggle with when examining Russia’s past.
-This poem, like Lebedev’s novel, was translated by the magnificent Antonina W. Bouis.
+Sergei Lebedev is the author of OBLIVION, a stunning novel about family, fate, untamed nature, Russia, and the legacy of the Soviet Union.
+Here’s a poem by Lebedev called “The Red Star,” which highlights some of the paradoxes and contradictions of Russia’s past.
+This poem, like Lebedev’s novel, was translated by Antonina W. Bouis.

 The Red Star